 If to the queenside majority we add the advantage of having the bishop pair, the position is considerably better.
 Therefore, try to trade one of the bishops.
 This is kind of an obvious point and it is valid to most positions, but as we will see in one of the examples even super GMs forget about it.
 It is a top priority!

 Beyond the computer assessment of rough equality, if you try to play this position with a training partner you will see that black’s position can easily turn out to be worse in the upcoming endgame.
-The main element to having in consideration here is white’s pawn majority on the queenside.
+The main element to have in consideration here is white’s pawn majority on the queenside.
 His plan is to push these pawns in order to gain space and ultimately create a dangerous passed pawn.
 White is interested in trading queens but not minor pieces, an endgame with rook + minor pieces would be ideal.

-After doing some research I discovered that although black has great chances to keep the balance without the queens on the board, practical option is to avoid trading them.
+After doing some research I discovered that although black has great chances to keep the balance without the queens on the board, the practical option is to avoid trading them.
 From the previously mentioned game we can draw the following guideline to play this type of position:

 Let’s have a look now at some practical examples in which we can see the points marked above put in practice, but first, we should see our main model game Cheparinov – Harikrishna played in 2016 with the key moments explained.